Start9Labs/start-os/CONTRIBUTING.md

 #### Building The Raspberry Pi Image

-This step is for setting up an environment in which to test your code changes if you do not yet have a embassyOS.
+This step is for setting up an environment in which to test your code changes if you do not yet have a StartOS.

 - Requirements
   - `ext4fs` (available if running on the Linux kernel)